playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 - [openSUSE](https://www.microsoft.com/en-us/p/opensuse-leap-15-1/9njfzk00fgkv)
 - [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6)

-There are more distros than just those and more to come in the future.
+There are more distros on the Microsoft Store now and more to come in the future.

 Once done, you simply run `bash` in a terminal Window or search for the distro name as an app.
 Either way should start-up the distro's instance of `bash` in the directory you were currently in.
 This is a full installation of Linux, meaning that you're able to access its package manager, run programs from it, and modify Windows files.

-There are even tweaks that're done with Windows to make it easier to use.
+There are even tweaks that are done with Windows to make it easier to use.
 If you run the `code` command to open a file, it will download a "VSCode remote server" to allow you to use your Windows install for both Linux and Windows commands.
 You can even [share SSH keys between Windows and WSL](https://devblogs.microsoft.com/commandline/sharing-ssh-keys-between-windows-and-wsl-2/)!

-The cross-WSL compatibility isn't uni-directional, either.
+The cross-WSL compatibility isn't uni-directional either.
 You can [open files from your Linux filesystem in Windows](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/), [call Windows executables from WSL](https://docs.microsoft.com/en-us/windows/wsl/interop#run-windows-tools-from-wsl), and much more!

 ### Shell Configuration {#linux-shell}

-If you prefer an alternative shell, such as ZSH or Fish, you're able to install those in your distro as well.
+If you prefer an alternative shell, such as ZSH or Fish, you can install those in your distro as well.
 For example, I have an [`oh-my-zsh`](https://ohmyz.sh/) instance that runs anytime I start-up `bash`.

 To get the alternative shell running any time you call `bash`, you'll need to configure your `.bashrc` file.
 You're able to run `nano ~/.bashrc` to open the file.
 Once done, add `bash -c zsh` to the top of the file.
 After this, every time `bash` runs, it will open `zsh`.

-You're even able to tell Windows Terminal to use WSL as default!
+You can even able to tell Windows Terminal to use WSL as default!
 If you open Windows Terminal, it should have a default profile for WSL:

 ```json
  {